 8 Tips for Making The Best Cake Pops

-- Shaping the cake pop balls: use a 2 Tbsp. cookie scoop to portion the dough then mash each ball between your hands a few times to soften each ball before rolling into a smooth ball.
+- Shaping the cake pop balls: use a 2 Tbsp. cookie scoop to portion the dough, then mash each ball between your hands a few times to soften each ball before rolling it into a smooth ball.

 - Adding lollipop sticks: Dip the tip of each stick into melting chocolate before sliding it into the cake pop.
-Allow it to harden.
+Allow it to harden (keep the pops out at room temp, do not place back into the refrigerator).
 This will keep the stick secure when you go to dip the cake pop.

-- Dipping the pops: you want a smooth dippable chocolate.
+- Dipping the pops: You want a smooth, dippable chocolate.
 If your candy melts seem a little thick, add a teaspoon or two of shortening or coconut oil and stir that into the warm melting chocolates.
 I find that I don’t have to do that when using almond bark, but it’s helpful when using Wilton candy melts.
 That’s just me, if you’ve had success dipping without adding shortening or coconut oil, keep doing that.
+Let the melted candy melts/chocolate sit for a couple of minutes before dipping.

 - Perfectly shaped pops: To keep pops upright while the chocolate hardens, place them into a block of styrofoam.
 This keeps the pops perfectly round vs having a flat side from placing them onto parchment paper to harden.